America’s Losing Faith, and That Makes the Next Trump All But Inevitable

 You might be tempted to point out that church membership is not the same as religious belief.
 This is true, but the Gallup numbers also track with the Pew Research Center’s recent findings on the decline of American adults who identify as Christians.
 Regardless, there is a stark difference between joining a community of believers and being a consumer of, say, televangelism; these differences are significant and demonstrable in terms of our political behavior.
 During the 2016 GOP primary, for example, one of the best predictors of whether a person would support Donald Trump was regular church attendance.
 Self-identified Christians might have supported him, but as The Washington Post noted at the time, “Trump does best among evangelicals with one key trait: They don’t really go to church.”

 Church membership also denotes community and social connection, and these were also key predictors of Trump supporters in 2016.
 Parts of the nation with low social capital—places where people go bowling (or worshiping) alone—were more susceptible to Trumpism.
 As conservative writer Tim Carney noted, “Given two different counties with the same demographics and economics, the one with weaker or fewer community institutions was more likely to support Trump.”
-To be sure, this didn’t translate to opposing Hillary Clinton (white evangelicals overwhelmingly supported Trump in the General Election), but it did correlate with their opposition to Trump in the primary.
+To be sure, this didn’t translate to supporting Hillary Clinton (white evangelicals overwhelmingly backed Trump in the general election), but it did correlate with their opposition to Trump in the primary.
 If more evangelicals had attended church, Trump would have never won the Republican nomination.

+Of course, this correlation between church attendance and Trumpism might also be part of a larger trend.
+Yes, Americans are losing faith in almost all institutions these days (it should be noted that Gallup’s findings are not exclusive to Christians, they apply to the decline of Americans “belonging to a church, synagogue or mosque”).
+But the reduction in church attendance is arguably the most important, with reverberations that will last.
+The truth is that there seems to be something hardwired in the human spirit that causes us to want to worship.
+I’ll let you decide whether God created this hole in our hearts that only he can fill, or whether it’s the result of some evolutionary adaptation that makes us yearn in vain for a creator.
+The result is the same.
+Bob Dylan famously told us “you gotta serve somebody,” and he was right.

+This deep-seated impulse cannot be subsumed.
+It will eventually come out.
+I’m not the first to suggest that the thirst for transcendent purpose and meaning is often channeled into our politics—often to our detriment.
+It’s hard to compromise with someone you view as not just wrong, but also heretical.